 This paper's main explanatory variable is ER.
-Due to the likelihood of bias in research results caused by the single-indicator method to ER measurement (Ji et al., 2020), the classifications of public participation, market incentives, and command-and-control must be founded on the perspectives of various environmental regulating themes (Gao et al., 2022).
-With reference to Wang and Shen (2016), the level of environmental control is measured using the comprehensive index method of numerous views.
+Due to the likelihood of bias in research results caused by the single-indicator method to ER measurement [49], the classifications of public participation, market incentives, and command-and-control must be founded on the perspectives of various environmental regulating themes [50].
+With reference to Wang and Shen [51], the level of environmental control is measured using comprehensive index method of numerous views.
 Table 2 depicts the index system.

-System of environmental regulation evaluation
+Table 2 System of environmental regulation evaluation